Get answers to some of the frequently asked questions about the Supreme Committee for Delivery & Legacy (SC) and the 2022 FIFA World Cup Qatar™.

 We strictly prohibit contractors from working with recruitment agents that engage in unethical practices such as charging workers recruitment or processing fees or offering contractual terms different to those offered in a worker's country of origin.
 Because of the complexity of labour migration, our approach to ethical recruitment involves building solid working relationships with companies, NGOs and Qatar's Ministry of Labour & Social Affairs to develop an index of both ethical and unethical recruitment agencies.

-In October 2015, H.H. the Emir Sheikh Tamim bin Hamad Al Thani signed Law No. 21 of 2015 into law, amending Law No. 4 of 2009 on exit permits, No Objection Certificates and sponsorship, fulfilling a promise to reform the kafala sponsorship system.
-These reforms will enter into force in December 2016 and represent the latest example of the government’s commitment to the safety, security and dignity of all expatriate residents, and follow other landmark actions taken, such as the introduction of the Wage Protection System in February 2015.
+In October 2015, H.H. the Amir Sheikh Tamim bin Hamad Al Thani signed Law No. 21 of 2015 into law, amending Law No. 4 of 2009 on exit permits, No Objection Certificates and sponsorship, fulfilling a promise to reform the kafala sponsorship system.
+These reforms will enter into force in December 2016 and represent the latest example of the government's commitment to the safety, security and dignity of all expatriate residents, and follow other landmark actions taken, such as the introduction of the Wage Protection System in February 2015.

 The government carried out over 1,800 inspections of Qatar-based recruitment agencies in 2015 to ensure they are not charging migrant workers recruitment fees.